-We are offering [•] shares of common stock or pre-funded warrants to purchase up to an aggregate of [•] shares of common stock in lieu of shares of common stock to those purchasers whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering, together with common warrants to purchase up to [•] shares of common stock.
-For each pre-funded warrant that we sell, the number of shares of common stock that we are selling will be decreased on a one-for-one basis.
-Each common warrant has an exercise price of \$[•] per share.
+We are offering 3,035,000 shares of common stock and pre-funded warrants to purchase up to an aggregate of 1,765,000 shares of common stock in lieu of shares of common stock to those purchasers whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering, together with Series A Warrants to purchase up to 4,800,000 shares of common stock, Series B Warrants to purchase up to 4,800,000 shares of common stock and Series C Warrants to purchase up to 4,800,000 shares of common stock.
+The Series A Warrants, Series B Warrants, and Series C Warrants are collectively referred to as the "common warrants".
+Each Series A Warrant and Series C Warrant has an exercise price of \$2.00 per share.
+Each Series B Warrant has an exercise price of \$2.00 per share.
 The shares of common stock and the common warrants are immediately separable and will be issued separately, but must initially be purchased together in this offering.
-The warrants will be exercisable [•] upon issuance.